 Matthew 27:46: Eli, Eli, lama sabachthani?

-The transliterations in both Mt and Lk are followed by a similar “…that is to say, ‘My God, My God, why have you forsaken me?’”
+The transliterations in both are followed by a similar “…that is to say, ‘My God, My God, why have you forsaken me?’”

 Second, Greg offers two reasons for thinking Jesus is not alluding to Ps 22 but is in fact offering his own, original composition expressing his personal dereliction.
 First, he notes that if Jesus was alluding to Ps 22, he would surely have quoted it in Hebrew.
 But he speaks in Aramaic (which we have in the form of transliterated Greek).
 That Jesus speaks Aramaic suggests he does not have Ps 22 in mind.
 Secondly, Greg quotes R. T. France’s objection that “if we read into these words an exegesis of the whole psalm…we turn upside down the effect which Mark has created by this powerful and enigmatic cry of agony.”

 (1) There’s no argument in France’s quote.
-Yes, if we take Jesus to be alluding to Ps 22 (“as an expression of confidence”), we understand Jesus’ pain as not indicative of a particular agony, namely, the agony of divine abandonment.
+Yes, if we take Jesus to be alluding to Ps 22, we understand Jesus’ pain as not indicative of his belief that God had in fact forsaken him.
 But (a) this is the point of debate, so how is it an argument in favor of Greg’s view that if Jesus is alluding to Ps 22 his agony must be understood differently than Greg thinks?
-In addition, (b) no one who denies Jesus is abandoned by God thinks Jesus is not experiencing the agony of being crucified and left to die.
+In addition, (b) no one who denies Jesus is forsaken by God thinks Jesus is not experiencing the agony of being crucified.

 (2) More significant is the apparent fact that Jesus cries out in Aramaic.
 Jesus is a Jew whose Scriptures are written in Hebrew.
 It seems strange that in his dying moment Jesus should quote his Scriptures not in their original Hebrew but in his mother tongue, Aramaic.
 Greg reasons that this must mean Jesus is not alluding to the Hebrew Psalm 22 but authoring his own personal cry of abandonment.

 In response, I suggest that it’s completely understandable that a dying person would cry out to God in his heart-language, which was Aramaic for Jesus, in spite of the fact that the text he alludes to is a Hebrew text.
 I don’t find this especially odd at all.
-There were Aramaic targums of Ps 22 that were popular in Jesus’ day, and he would not have been ignorant of these.
-I suggest that given the intensity of his sufferings and the nearness of death, it would be unusual to hear him cry out to God in a language other than Aramaic (his heart-language).
+I suggest that given the intensity of his sufferings and the nearness of death, it would be unusual to hear him cry out to God in a language other than Aramaic.

 But there are few other interesting facts about the Greek transliterations of the Cry found in Mt and Mk which Greg doesn’t discuss which I’d like to consider.

 (e) What does seem unlikely is that Matthew would have changed the Aramaic Eloi to the Hebrew Eli and not change sabachthani to azavthani if he was interested in making the quote conform to the Hebrew text.
 But if Mishnaic Hebrew is in view, then things fit.
-In addition, there is the question of Aramaic targums that do use shabaq in their translations of Ps 22.
+There is the fact that Aramaic targums of Ps 22 do use shabaq, but these appear centuries after the NT.
+(For a very thorough summary and evaluation of the MT and MK texts here, see Randall Bluth’s essay.

 What’s the point of all this?

 The linguistic data isn’t easy to assemble into a coherent picture.
-But it’s not altogether certain that Jesus was speaking Aramaic on the Cross.
+It’s not altogether certain that Jesus was speaking Aramaic on the Cross.
 My point is that if he was, there is nothing about this that would suggest he was not alluding to Ps 22.
-Matthew’s account makes the Mishnaic Hebrew connection stronger because Eli is clearly Hebrew, and Mark’s passion narrative (cf. Rikk Watts on Mark’s use of Ps 22) has obvious allusions to Ps 22 besides the Cry.
-I take it to be virtually certain that Jesus is alluding to Ps 22.
+Matthew’s account makes the Mishnaic Hebrew connection stronger because Eli is clearly Hebrew, and Mark’s passion narrative (cf. Rikk Watts on Mark’s use of Ps 22) has obvious allusions (besides the Cry) to Ps 22.
+I take it to be certain that Jesus is alluding to Ps 22.

 But this seems confused.
 Does Greg want a genuine abandonment of the Son by the Father, a true withdrawal of the Father that occasions a genuine experience of godforsakenness, or not?
-It seems his cruciform thesis itself requires that Jesus’ feel this particular agony and that it not be the result of misperceiving.
-But Greg’s proposed reading of the Ps 22 (on the assumption that Jesus is alluding to it) concedes that God in fact never abandoned its author.
-The author only temporarily loses his composure and misinterprets his suffering; but this undermines Greg’s case for more than an apparent abandonment.
+His cruciform thesis itself requires that Jesus’ not simply confuse his agony and falsely conclude that God had forsaken him.
+But Greg’s proposed reading of the Ps 22 (on the assumption that Jesus is alluding to it) concedes that God in fact never abandons its author.
+The author only temporarily loses his composure and misinterprets his suffering.
+This, however, undermines Greg’s case for more than an apparent abandonment.
 So I don’t see how Greg can concede that Jesus has Ps 22 in mind and still secure the particular view of divine abandonment that defines his view of the Cross.

 What in Jesus’ experience parallels Ps 22?